iampurna/Habbit-Island/README.md

 Self-designed pixel and isometric assets
 Designs are created in Figma with a component-first approach and handed off directly to Flutter.

-🗺 Development Timeline
+🗺 Development Timeline-
 90-day MVP roadmap
 Parallel design and development
 Iterative delivery with early beta testing

-📱 Platform Support
+📱 Platform Support-
 iOS 15+
 Android (API 23+)
 🔐 Security & Privacy